Matrasulov/Smarty_mob_foxy/README.md

 # Smarty_mob_foxy arm64
-All the commands on this repository is for Ubuntu 20.05(focal fossa) foxy version.
-As I initialllly used the lastest humble version of ubuntu and turtlebot3 has no support for humble version, I had to convert to earlier foxy version of ubuntu.
+All the commands on this repository is for Ubun 20.05(focal fossa) foxy version.
+As I initialllly used the lastest humble version of ubuntu and turtleot3 has no support for humble version, I had to convert to earlier foxy version of ubuntu.

 # Ubtuntu (Deebian)